ddeletic/Arduino-nrf9160dk/README.md

 Currently the BSP only supports Windows Arduino host, as well as Windows as development host.

-## Board Support Package Overview
+## Overview

 The Board Support Package (BSP) comprises:
 - Platform definition required for Arduino (see https://arduino.github.io/arduino-cli/0.34/platform-specification/)
 - Header files and libraries required to build Arduino sketches
-- Tools required to compile, link and download sketches to the board Creating a working BSP relies on libraries precompiled on Zephyr, as well as Zephyr SDK.
+- Tools required to compile, link, post process and download sketches to the board Creating a working BSP relies on libraries precompiled by the Nordic nRF SDK.

 ## Prerequisites

 Before the BSP can be built, several prerequisites have to be met:
+- Nordic nRF SDK, preferably in the default location (C:\ncs\).
+Tested with v2.5.0.
-- Nordic command line tools (https://www.nordicsemi.com/Products/Development-tools/nRF-Command-Line-Tools) have to be installed on the host machine, preferably in it's default location (C:\Program Files\Nordic Semiconductor\nrf-command-line-tools).
+- Nordic command line tools (https://www.nordicsemi.com/Products/Development-tools/nRF-Command-Line-Tools) have to be installed on the host machine, preferably in the default location (C:\Program Files\Nordic Semiconductor\nrf-command-line-tools).
-- CMake, Python, 7zip and Devicetree compiler are required.
+- CMake, Python, 7zip and Devicetree compiler may be required if not included in the nRF SDK.
 See https://docs.zephyrproject.org/latest/develop/getting_started/index.html for details.
 - A version of Linux command line shell for Windows (e.g. GitBash) is necessary to build the BSP.

-## Setup (once only)

-Run `setup.sh` and ensure it completes successfully.
-This will:
-- download and setup Zephyr SDK (compiler, linker, etc)
-- download and setup Zephyr and all required modules
-- build `sample_zephyr_project`

-It may be a good idea to have a good, healthy meal at this point as setup performs a lot of downloading and setting up.
-Just be aware that it may prompt for answers here and there.

-When it completes successfully, it will display Memory Usage for the built sample_zephyr_project app.
+- Optionally, for quick and easy testing, Arduino Command line tool is required (download from https://arduino.github.io/arduino-cli/0.35/installation/#latest-release)

 ## Board Support Package Generation

-1. Execute `prepare_package.sh`.
-This will collect all the necessary headers and libraries, as well as tools required into the required directory structure (and place them into `bosl` directory).
-2. Execute `mk_dist.sh`.
-This will generate a JSON file and a number of .tar.gz archives ready for distribution, and place them into `dist` directory.
+Quick steps:

+1. Open a GitBash shell
+2. `source ./env.sh`
+3. `make z`
+4. `make pack`
+5. `make dist`

+See Maintenance.md for details.

+### Testing

+Arduino sketches can be created an dtested in Arduino IDE, but a quick way to test the BSP is to run `make build_arduino`.

-## Board Support Package Distribution
+## Distribution

 ### Local

 If you only want to test the BSP on your local machine:

 - If 'BoSL nRF9160dk' BSP had been installed in Arduino, remove it
+- Exit Arduino IDE
-- Execute `local_install.sh`
+- Execute `make copy`
-- (re)Start Arduino IDE
+- Restart Arduino IDE
-- In Arduino IDE, go to the board manager, search for 'bosl' and install the offered package.
 - Build, download, run sketch

 ### Public